 The federal data shows that having conversations with passengers causes 57% of all distracted driving accidents in the United States annually.
 Using a cell phone only causes 12% of distracted auto accidents.
 Actions of passengers other than talking, such as fighting in the backseat or dancing in the car, contribute to another 7% of distracted driving crashes annually.
 Eating, fiddling with A/C or radio controls, adjusting the seat or mirrors, and doing other tasks cause an additional 23% of all distracted driving accidents.
 While using a cell phone definitely increases the risk of an accident, getting lost in a conversation or having a heated argument could also cause a crash.
 Drivers must avoid all types of distractions while behind the wheel.

-If you have been injured by a distracted driver, contact Palmisano & Goodman, P.A. today to discuss your case.
-Our Woodbridge car accident attorneys have more than 40 years of experience, and will walk you through the legal process.
+If you have been injured by a distracted driver, contact Palmisano & Goodman, P.A.today to discuss your case.
+Our Woodbridge attorneys have more than 100+ combined years of experience and will walk you through the legal process.